hoylen/woomera/README.md

 features of the package.
 For details about the package and its advanced features, please see the API documentation.

+## Platform support

+This package is supported on all platforms where "dart:io" is supported.

+The _Scores_ page incorrectly says the package is not compatible with any package, because of the use of "dart:mirrors" in one of its libraries.

+This package can be used without "dart:mirrors", by only importing its _core_ library.

 ## Tutorial

 ### 1. A basic Web server